Abilene Christian hosts Ford and Southern Utah

 BOTTOM LINE: Southern Utah visits Abilene Christian after Dominique Ford scored 28 points in Southern Utah’s 70-68 loss to the Utah Valley Wolverines.

 The Wildcats have gone 7-4 at home.
-Abilene Christian is 0-3 in games decided by 3 points or fewer.
+Abilene Christian is 3-8 against opponents with a winning record.

-The Thunderbirds are 3-9 in WAC play.
-Southern Utah is 5-2 when it has fewer turnovers than its opponents and averages 13.2 turnovers per game.
+The Thunderbirds have gone 3-9 against WAC opponents.
+Southern Utah has a 4-7 record against opponents over .500.

 Abilene Christian’s average of 4.8 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 5.7 per game Southern Utah allows.
-Southern Utah averages 6.3 made 3-pointers per game this season, 0.1 more makes per game than Abilene Christian allows.
+Southern Utah averages 6.3 made 3-pointers per game this season, 0.1 more makes per game than Abilene Christian gives up.

 TOP PERFORMERS: Quion Williams is averaging 13.6 points and 5.3 rebounds for the Wildcats.
 Hunter Jack Madden is averaging 1.4 made 3-pointers over the last 10 games.

-Jamir Simpson is scoring 16.7 points per game and averaging 4.8 rebounds for the Thunderbirds.
-Hercy Miller is averaging 8.2 points and 3.0 rebounds over the last 10 games.
+Jamir Simpson is averaging 16.7 points for the Thunderbirds.
+Hercy Miller is averaging 0.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Wildcats: 4-6, averaging 67.7 points, 28.7 rebounds, 11.4 assists, 10.9 steals and 2.5 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 69.7 points per game.